 Neck Pain Treatments

-Treatment for back pain should take into consideration the underlying cause.
-Typically a stepwise approach to treatments is taken, starting with the least invasive treatments (medications and physical therapy) to the most invasive (surgery).
+Treatments for neck pain should take into consideration the underlying cause.
+Typically a stepwise approach is taken, starting with the least invasive treatments (medications and physical therapy) to the most invasive (surgery).

 - Medications – Medications can either be taken orally (by mouth) or applied topically (on the skin).
 Non-steroidal anti-inflammatory medications (NSAIDs), such as ibuprofen, are common first line treatments.
 More severe pain may be treated with opioids or muscle relaxants with extreme caution.
 Topical medications, which can be applied on the skin, include capsaicin cream or lidocaine patches.